spider/spider/docs/contributing.md

 You have three options in setting up your development environment.
 Instructions are provided for installing each database individually, you may use the provided `spider-dev` utility (with docker), or a [Vagrant](http://vagrantup.com/) box is provided to use a pre-configured virtual machine.

+### Spider Vagrant Box
+For the moment, this is the most complete way to develop with spider.
+This vagrant box gives you everything you need to develop and test.

+See https://github.com/spider/spider-box for full instructions.
+It's easy, we promise :)

 ### Spider-Dev command line utility
+The above is meant to be a playground for graph databases, and includes more than you need.
+We are working to dockerize spider services specifically for development.
+This includes a command line utility to manage enviornments.

+NOTES:
-NOTE: For the moment, this utility is not totally compatible with Windows or Mac versions of docker that do not run native.
+For the moment, this utility is not totally complete

+  * It is NOT compatible with Windows or Mac versions of docker that do not run native.
-You may use the second option (vagrant) on these environments, or use the new new native docker apps (http://beta.docker.com)
+You may use the Vagrant option on these environments, or use the new new native docker apps (http://beta.docker.com)
+  * Gremlin is not yetsupported in the docker utilities.

+USAGE:

 It is easy to setup a development environment to test Spider by using the `spider-dev` command line utility that ships with Spider.
 It also includes configured boxes for several versions of all the database systems, and all supported versions of php and hhvm.